 We booked our private transportation through Octopus Transfers and Croatia Private Tours.
 They were both extremely organized, friendly, and professional.
 So, if you can afford it, I highly recommend this option!

-Day 1: Arrive in Croatia
+Day 1: Arrive in Croatia and Transfer to Split

 While the itinerary is based on flying in and out of Dubrovnik, if you find cheaper flights out of Split, you can simply reverse the itinerary.
+And again, if you can book one-way flights instead, even better!

 Upon arriving in Dubrovnik, you’ll grab your bags and meet your private driver for transportation to Split.
 This drive is absolutely stunning, especially as you pass by Dubrovnik!